datacarpentry/openrefine-socialsci/README.md

 *Please read [Contributing](CONTRIBUTING.md) before starting the work.
 This section and the next are only a very brief introduction to providing changes.*

-This lesson website is built from Markdown files using the Jekyll static site generator.
+This lesson website is built from Markdown files using The Workbench, a set of tools that check and convert the source files into a good-looking website.
-The episodes that make up this lesson are in the `_episodes` directory.
+The episodes that make up this lesson are in the `episodes` directory.

+Learn [how to update lesson contents](https://carpentries.github.io/sandpaper-docs/episodes.html) in The Workbench documentation.

 If you want to create a pull request (PR) with changes in any of the episodes or other Markdown files, it helps if you can preview the results of your changes before you submit the PR.
 This is explained in the next section.

-The [lesson example][lesson-example] explains all the steps needed to create and update a lesson like this one.
+Previewing is not required.
+If you submit your PR, automated workflows will run and a bot will inform you about the results.

 ### Previewing the lesson on your computer

 *This is helpful for submitting a pull request, but not required.*

+Previewing the lesson on your computer requires that you install The Workbench tools.
-Please see the [instructions on setting up your computer for previewing the lesson][setup].
+Please see the [instructions for setting up your computer for previewing the lesson][sandpaper-docs].
-Previewing the lesson requires Ruby and the `bundler` gem;
-if you have [Make][make], the commands become shorter.

-To preview any changes on your own computer, you may either:

-- use [GNU Make][make]: `make serve` or `make site`; or
-- use Jekyll directly:
-  1. `bundle config set --local path .vendor/bundle && bundle install && bundle update`
-  2. `bundle exec jekyll serve` or `bundle exec jekyll build`

-The `serve` commands start a webserver that updates the output every time you save a file.
-The `site`/`build` commands only create the HTML output in the `_site` directory.

-See [Checking and Previewing][check] for more information on previewing your changes, as well as commands for running various checks.
+After setting up, see [Previewing Your New Lesson][check] to learn how to preview your changes.

 ## Maintainers